outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

 to do: organize into docs

-  - methods of workflows to process problem & integrate solutions to sub-problems to build a solution for a global problem-solving intent
+  - workflows to process problem & integrate solutions to sub-problems to build a solution for a global problem-solving intent
     - break problem into sub-problems
+      - break problem intent into sub-intents
       - waiting till sub-solutions are fully formed to integrate in final operation, adjusting as needed to optimize global problem solution metrics
       - regularly checking alignment with global goal at intervals that allow a rate of deviation that fulfills adaptation intents
       - organizing sub-solutions by variation, making each sub-solution unique to avoid repeating work, building a function index to solve global problem